What are DORA metrics?

 DORA metrics are a small set of indicators — deployment frequency, lead time for changes, change failure rate, mean time to recovery, and a newer reliability metric — that Google's DevOps Research and Assessment program identified as predictive of software delivery performance.
 They work best as a diagnostic surface that points teams toward real bottlenecks, not as targets to optimize directly.

 The original four metrics break down into two pairs.
-Deployment frequency and lead time for changes capture velocity: how often you ship and how long a change takes to reach production after a developer starts working on it.
-Change failure rate and mean time to recovery capture stability: how often deployments cause problems and how quickly you recover when they do.
-A more recent fifth metric, reliability, captures the user-experienced consequence of those four — roughly, the share of recent deploys that were unplanned fixes for user-facing bugs.
+Deployment frequency and lead time for changes capture velocity: how often you ship and how long a change takes to reach production.
+Change failure rate and mean time to recovery capture stability: how often deployments cause problems and how quickly you recover.
+A more recent fifth metric, reliability, captures the user-experienced consequence — roughly, the share of recent deploys that were unplanned fixes for user-facing bugs.

 The five metrics, briefly